-I spent part of the day visiting the National Museum which is a glorious place full of incredible sculptures and historical relics.
+I spent part of the day visiting the National Museum, a glorious place full of incredible sculptures and historical relics.
 The garden is wonderful, and you can sit and meditate enjoying the fantastic atmosphere.
 It’s a special place.
-Also found a great little Khmer / French restaurant a few blocks down the street and had a delicious breakfast this morning = Cambodia fruit is fantastic.
+I found a great little Khmer / French restaurant a few blocks down the street and had a delicious breakfast this morning – Cambodian fruit is fantastic.

-Compared to my other travels it reminds me a little of cities in India, Malaysia, Hong Kong, and Borneo with similar bustling street scenes and lots of action and motorcycles everywhere – seems like chaos but everyone carries on, no problem.
-I would not want to drive here…
+Compared to my other travels, it reminds me a little of cities in India, Malaysia, Hong Kong, and Borneo with similar bustling street scenes and lots of action and motorcycles everywhere – seems like chaos but everyone carries on, no problem.
+I wouldn’t want to drive here…

 Phnom Penh History